West Hub Media Lab

 The topics the team hoped to cover included video production, audio recording, media training, along with social media and guidance on content marketing strategy.

 And they needed people to run these sessions with a genuine depth of experience who could explain best practice techniques in a jargon-free way.
+Leading to more studio bookings and even better quality audiovisual content being produced.

 The approach

-2025: How to promote your podcast, a workshop focusing on creating assets, building your promotional campaign, and getting people to actually listen to your podcast (after you’ve spent so much time producing it!)
+2025: How to promote your podcast, a workshop focusing on creating assets, building your promotional campaign, and getting people to actually listen to your podcast (after you’ve spent so much time producing it!).

 2026: Three further sessions followed, with podcast producer Rob Birnie from Made By DBM contributing to content and co-hosting.